shumaila200/my-recipies/README.md

  Build minimum code neccessary to make a each test pass

  Re-factor the code - *code does'nt smell* -clean code, confidence

+  look out some sample layout for homepage and comeup with a homepage design

+  -creat a mockup!